European Energy Exchange: Derivatives market

 Participants on the EEX can trade power contracts (weeks, months, quarters, and years) up to 6 years in the future.
 The Power Futures are financially settled contracts, but they can be physically delivered in Germany, France, Austria, Belgium, the Netherlands, and Italy.
 Besides electricity and natural gas futures (market areas GASPOOL and NCG), a broad range of derivatives (futures on EUA, CER, EUAA, and ERU) can be traded at the EEX-Derivatives market.

 Clearing and settlement

 The clearing and settlement of all exchange transactions are done by the European Commodity Clearing AG (ECC).
 ECC was founded in 2006 with the transfer of the EEX clearing activities to this subsidiary.
-Specialized in the physical delivery of energy products, ECC is a dedicated clearing provider for 10 exchanges: European Energy Exchange (EEX), EEX Asia, EPEX SPOT, Powernext, and Power Exchange Central Europe (PXE), as well as the partner exchanges HUPX, HUDEX, NOREXECO, SEEPEX, and SEMOpx.
+Specialized in the physical delivery of energy products, ECC is a dedicated clearing provider for 10 exchanges: European Energy Exchange (EEX), EPEX SPOT, Powernext, and Power Exchange Central Europe (PXE), as well as the partner exchanges HUPX, HUDEX, NOREXECO, SEEPEX, and SEMOpx.
 Furthermore, EEX and ECC provide the service of trade registration.
 This service enables the trading participants and the trade registration participants to conclude transactions through registration by mutual agreement or to have over-the-counter transactions registered.